Paris Club confirms first receipt of Argentina arrears

 “It was received as scheduled,” Paris Club Secretary General Clotilde L‘Angevin told Reuters.

-Argentina said on July 29 it had made a $642 million first payment to settle its debt to the Paris Club of 19 highly industrialised countries.
+Argentina said on July 29 it had made a $642 million first payment to settle its debt to the Paris Club of 19 highly industrialized countries.

 Days later, Argentina defaulted on its debt for the second time in 12 years after hopes for a midnight deal with hedge funds that had rejected Argentina’s debt restructuring were dashed.